-1 I just want to underscore the importance of the resolution in regards to the 2 People's Republic of China, urging them to take steps to improve the freedom of 3 expression.
-China is becoming, as I think everyone here would acknowledge, a much 4 more important player in the international scene in so many different arenas.
-So I think 5 it is important for us to point out the expectation that China will take more aggressive 6 steps to improve some of its basic rights.
-7 It is interesting.
-Reporters Without Borders ranks China 173rd out of 179 in 8 terms of press freedoms.
-So I think it is important to discuss the resolution.
-9 I just want to thank the chairman and thank the ranking member and thank 10 Senator Rubio for his critical help in the subcommittee.
-11 THE CHAIRMAN.
-Senator Coons, would you like to offer your amendments and 11 12 THE CHAIRMAN.
-Senator Coons, would you like to offer your amendments and speak to your resolution?
-12 speak to your resolution?
-12 13 speak to your resolution?
-SENATOR COONS.
+- I just want to underscore the importance of the resolution in regards to the - 2 People's Republic of China, urging them to take steps to improve the freedom of - 3 expression.
+China is becoming, as I think everyone here would acknowledge, a much - 4 more important player in the international scene in so many different arenas.
+So I think - 5 it is important for us to point out the expectation that China will take more aggressive - 6 steps to improve some of its basic rights. - 7 It is interesting.
+Reporters Without Borders ranks China 173rd out of 179 in - 8 terms of press freedoms.
+So I think it is important to discuss the resolution. - 9 I just want to thank the chairman and thank the ranking member and thank - 10 Senator Rubio for his critical help in the subcommittee. - 11 THE CHAIRMAN.
+Senator Coons, would you like to offer your amendments and - 12 speak to your resolution? - 13 SENATOR COONS.
 Thank you, Mr. Chairman.
 Yes.
-If I might offer an amendment 12 13 14 speak to your resolution?
-SENATOR COONS.
-Thank you, Mr. Chairman.
-Yes.
-If I might offer an amendment in the nature of a substitute.
+If I might offer an amendment - in the nature of a substitute.
 It makes very minor technical changes.
-It updates 12 13 14 15 speak to your resolution?
-SENATOR COONS.
-Thank you, Mr. Chairman.
-Yes.
-If I might offer an amendment in the nature of a substitute.
-It makes very minor technical changes.
-It updates numbers and makes a few otherwise non-substantive changes.
-12 13 14 15 16 speak to your resolution?
-SENATOR COONS.
-Thank you, Mr. Chairman.
-Yes.
-If I might offer an amendment in the nature of a substitute.
-It makes very minor technical changes.
-It updates numbers and makes a few otherwise non-substantive changes.
-The larger resolution, if I might just take a moment.
-I am grateful to Senator 12 13 14 15 16 17 speak to your resolution?
-SENATOR COONS.
-Thank you, Mr. Chairman.
-Yes.
-If I might offer an amendment in the nature of a substitute.
-It makes very minor technical changes.
-It updates numbers and makes a few otherwise non-substantive changes.
-The larger resolution, if I might just take a moment.
-I am grateful to Senator Flake for his partnership in moving this forward.
-We held a hearing last December in
+It updates - 15 numbers and makes a few otherwise non-substantive changes. - The larger resolution, if I might just take a moment.
+I am grateful to Senator - 17 Flake for his partnership in moving this forward.
+We held a hearing last December in - 18 the Africa Subcommittee on the ongoing atrocities in the Central African Republic.
+As - many of you know, there have been months and months of violence that has resulted in - 20 more than a million refugees.
+Over the half of the population is desperately in need of

-1 humanitarian assistance.
-There have been horrific, documented stories of mass killings, 2 lynchings, and an exodus of Muslim citizens from CAR.
-3 I am pleased the UN Secretary-General has recommended the UN peacekeeping 4 mission to augment the current AU-led mission with U.S. support.
-They are waiting for 5 action by the Security Council.
-6 This resolution condemns the violence, atrocities, and abuses committed in CAR, 7 and calls on our President to work with our multilateral partners to develop a strategy 8 to support cessation of violence and I think to deal with what is a significant 9 humanitarian challenge in Central Africa.
-10 So I would like to thank the chair and ranking and, again, Senator Flake for his 11 partnership.
-12 THE CHAIRMAN.
-I would like to vote on these two amendments now and then 13 consider any other comments, and then after voting on the amendments, consider all 14 the resolutions en bloc, subject to anybody else's comments.
-15 So all those in favor of the amendments will say aye.
-16 [Chorus of ayes.]
-17 THE CHAIRMAN.
-Opposed will say no. 18 [No response.]
-19 THE CHAIRMAN.
+- 1 humanitarian assistance.
+There have been horrific, documented stories of mass killings, - 2 lynchings, and an exodus of Muslim citizens from CAR. - I am pleased the UN Secretary-General has recommended the UN peacekeeping - 4 mission to augment the current AU-led mission with U.S. support.
+They are waiting for - 5 action by the Security Council. - This resolution condemns the violence, atrocities, and abuses committed in CAR, - 7 and calls on our President to work with our multilateral partners to develop a strategy - 8 to support cessation of violence and I think to deal with what is a significant - 9 humanitarian challenge in Central Africa. - 10 So I would like to thank the chair and ranking and, again, Senator Flake for his - 11 partnership. - 12 THE CHAIRMAN.
+I would like to vote on these two amendments now and then - 13 consider any other comments, and then after voting on the amendments, consider all - the resolutions en bloc, subject to anybody else's comments. - 15 So all those in favor of the amendments will say aye. - 16 [Chorus of ayes.] - 17 THE CHAIRMAN.
+Opposed will say no. - 18 [No response.] - 19 THE CHAIRMAN.
 The ayes have it and the resolution is now amended.